 There are many other features like local site testing, cross-browser testing, network simulation, etc. The user also gets a comprehensive test report which contains, the performance of the devices while testing the app on it.

-Mobile app technology is evolving with time and this is why it is necessary to choose a tool that is adapting the changes.
-Testing tools define the quality of testing done on an app so a lot of emphases should be given on features while selecting a testing tool.
+Mobile app technology is evolving with time, so it is necessary to choose a tool that adapts to the changes.
+Testing tools define the quality of testing done on an app so a lot of emphasis should be given on features while selecting a testing tool.
 Parallel testing can also be performed while doing functional testing like regression or sanity.

 This is why pCloudy is the front runner when it comes to cloud-based mobile app testing.
-In the future, we are going to see a lot of new updates in app development with new innovations in the device hardware.
+In the future, we will see many new updates in app development with new innovations in the device hardware.

 Whether it’s foldable phones, phones with AR/VR compatibility, IoT compatibility or any other functionality, The testers need to be prepared to come up with new strategies to overcome the new challenges with new functionalities.